codingnooob/nyt-crossword-chatgpt/README.md

 - os: used to access environment variables
 - openai: used to access the OpenAI API

+## Example Output

+Here is an example of what the output of the `app.py` script might look like:

+Across:
+1. Fast plane: JET
+3. "___ on a Grecian Urn": ODE
+4. Ointment ingredient: ALOE
+5. Picket line crosser: SCAB
+7. Exclamation of surprise: OHO

+Down:
+2. Actress ___ Pataky: ELSA
+3. Certain test taker: EGG
+6. "Jaws" actor: ROY
+8. Classic arcade game: PACMAN

+Please note that the answers shown above are just an example and may not necessarily be the correct answers for the actual crossword puzzle.

 ## Disclaimer

 Please note that this experiment is for educational and entertainment purposes only.
 The New York Times Crossword is a copyrighted work and it is not permitted to distribute solutions or unauthorized copies of the puzzle.